dendronhq/dendron-site/vault/dendron.topic.markdown.md

 ## Extended Syntax

-These are non-standard markdown syntax used in Dendron.
+These are non-standard Markdown syntax used in Dendron.
 Everything here is both available in Dendron's preview as well as when publishing.

 ### Tables